-The Employ Florida Marketplace (EFM) is the State of Florida's official jobs website.
+Employ Florida is the State of Florida's official jobs website.
 One of the biggest values to jobseekers is that it combines jobs from thousands of website in one easy job search.
-EFM job search results include jobs of particular interest to veterans from:
+Employ Florida job search results include jobs of particular interest to veterans from:

 USAJOBS is the official job site for the U.S. Federal Government.
 It's your one stop source for Federal jobs and employment information.